Urban evolution of colonial Quito

 In almost three centuries of the Spanish Colonization Period, close to one thousand cities were founded in the Americas.
 These new towns were built in accordance to several legislative documents that were given by the Spanish Crown to regulate, among many other aspects in the American Colonies, the creation of new settlements.
 In order to assure a long lasting presence of the Spanish Crown, the command given to the Conquistadors was that the settlements were to be permanent so they could have a strategic role in the discovery, conquest and administration of the new world.

 Quito is one of the cities founded by the Spanish.
 It was located 2800 meters above sea level in a territory previously occupied by an indigenous population.
-One of the advantages this place offered was that, due to the complicated topography of creeks and mountains, it had favorable conditions for defending the city against a possible uprising of the aboriginal inhabitants.
+One of the advantages this place offered was that, due to the complicated topography of creeks and mountains, it had favorable conditions for defending the city against a possible uprising of the indigenous inhabitants.